Key points

 What happens after you set specific materiality?

-The entire materiality cascade runs separately for the affected area.
-You need a specific performance materiality (typically 50-75% of specific materiality) and a specific clearly trivial threshold (typically 3-5% of specific materiality).
+The entire mat cascade runs separately for the affected area.
+You need a specific PM (typically 50 to 75% of specific mat) and a specific clearly trivial threshold (typically 3 to 5% of specific mat).
 Testing of the affected balance or disclosure uses these lower thresholds.
 Both cascades feed into the ISA 450.11 evaluation separately at completion.

 Is specific materiality the same as setting a lower materiality for high-risk areas?

-No. Specific materiality is driven by user sensitivity, not by audit risk.
-A high-risk area does not automatically need specific materiality.
-If users would not change their decisions based on misstatements below overall materiality, the correct response to high risk is more testing at the existing materiality threshold, not a lower materiality.
+No. Specific mat is driven by user sensitivity, not by audit risk.
+A high-risk area does not automatically need specific mat.
+If users would not change their decisions based on misstatements below overall mat, the correct response to high risk is more testing at the existing threshold, not a lower materiality.